kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 ---

-# User Defined Types in Action

-After spending a good deal of time working in depth with User Defined Types at the end of 2023, I want to expand the post on the basics of [User Defined Types](../user-define-types/index.md).
+After spending a good deal of time working in depth with User Defined Types at the end of 2023, I want to expand my previous post on the basics of [User Defined Types](../working-user-defined-types-bicep).
 User Defined Types provide a great new capability as we write Bicep code; it is also a feature that is hard to define it's value until you see it in action.
-In this post I will walk through an advanced Bicep template I designed to help deploy Azure SQL Databases.
+In this post I will walk through a Bicep template I designed to help deploy Azure SQL Databases.
 This template takes advantage of multiple advanced features and techniques that will bring better understanding and speed to your deployments.

 ## Template Scope overview
-Before diving into the Bicep template, I want to explain the design of our bicep deployment.
+Before diving into the Bicep template, I want to explain the design of our Bicep deployment.
 There are 2 components to our strategy, modules and templates.

 - Modules - Generalized resource that contain the logic to successfully deploy the resource
 - Templates - Contain the business and security requirements for a deployment

-Modules are generalized bicep files that target an Azure resource (e.g Azure SQL DM, Azure Virtual Machine, Virtual Network).
+Modules are generalized Bicep files that target an Azure resource (e.g Azure SQL DM, Azure Virtual Machine, Virtual Network).
 These modules are designed to allow for deployment in multiple configurations without altering the module.
 These modules are based on the [Azure Resource Modules](https://github.com/Azure/ResourceModules) project.
-Utilizing a generalized module allows us to abstract away logic to minimize the complexity of the templates used by teams.
-This helps to streamline the template that the customer or operations would use.
+Utilizing a generalized module allows us to abstract away logic and minimize the complexity of the templates used by teams.
+This helps streamline template creation for customers and IT staff.

-An example would be checking if the deployment is using User Assigned Identities, Managed Identities, or none at all.
-Here is the logic used by the module:
+Here is an example of logic that would be part of module.
+The Bicep below checks if the template calling this module has passed any Identity properties.
 ``` Bicep
 var formattedUserAssignedIdentities = reduce(map((managedIdentities.?userAssignedResourcesIds ?? []), (id) => { '${id}': {} }), {}, (cur, next) => union(cur, next)) // Converts the flat array to an object like { '${id1}': {}, '${id2}': {} }